nileshhshinde29/myNotes/notes/Vue /screening.md

 # 1 Data Analysis of e-commerce websites:

-  This application perform data analysis on various e-commerce websites and gain valuable insights and inform business decisions.
+  This application perform data analysis on various e-commerce websites and gain valuable insights.
-  Project involves collecting ,processing, and analyzing data from different e-commerce  to know about patterns, trends, and opportunities for optimization.
+  Project involves collecting ,processing, and analyzing data from different e-commerce.
+  We can get idea about patterns, trends, and opportunities for optimization.

    Filters:
     1 Filter